kushanisajinika/KushaniSajinika/README.md

 # Hi there, I'm Kushani Sajinika 👋

 I am an undergraduate of Sabaragamuwa University of Sri Lanka & following B.Sc.(hons) Computing and Information Systems in department of Computing and Information Systems, Faculty of Applied Sciences.
-Stidied A/L in Combined Mathematical Stream.
+Studied A/L in Combined Mathematical Stream.

 Here are some ideas to get you started: